marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 -------------------------
 .. _creatingvms:

-To create a Virtual Machine (VM) using the dashboard, you need to have already logged into the dashboard, created your private key (as explained in :ref:`Creating a keypair<CreatingAKeypair>`) and set the security group (as discussed in :ref:`Setting security group(s)<SecurityGroups>`) to be used for this VM.
+To create a Virtual Machine (VM) you need to have first:

+- created your private key (as explained in :ref:`Creating a keypair<CreatingAKeypair>`)
+- set the security group(s) (as discussed in :ref:`Setting security group(s)<SecurityGroups>`) to be
+  used for this VM.

-To create a VM proceed as follows:
+To create a VM using the dashboard proceed as follows:

 -  Be sure you have selected the right Project from the dropdown menu on the top.